 My friend’s dad told me he and her mom had bought this one over 35 years ago and had it refinished at some point with stain.
 Which made me more nervous about that old glass!

-Here’s a few tips for a project like this:
+Here are a few tips for a project like this:

 Affiliate links provided- see my full disclosure here